Anti-filibuster liberals face a Senate math problem

 So despite the considerable obstacles to changing the rules, the Democratic caucus' filibuster critics continued to make their case.

 “McConnell is determined to exploit the filibuster and fight progress on the most urgent crises facing our nation,” Cortez Masto said Tuesday in endorsing a talking filibuster requirement.
-“If he wants to block action on health care, climate change and voting rights, he should have to stand on the Senate floor and be transparent about his obstruction.”
+“Heshould have to stand on the Senate floor and be transparent about his obstruction.”

 Read more https://www.politico.com/news/2021/03/09/anti-filibuster-liberals-senate-474729